typelevel/Laika/docs/src/02-running-laika/02-library-api.md

 import laika.io.implicits._
 ```

-The remainder of the setup depends on whether you are [Using cats.IO, Monix or Zio]
+The remainder of the setup depends on whether you are [Using cats-effect]
 or whether you build [Applications without Effect Library].

-### Using cats.IO, Monix or Zio
+### Using cats-effect

-When your application is already using one of the effect libraries compatible with the cats-effect type class hierarchy,
+When your application is already using one of the libraries compatible with the cats-effect type class hierarchy,
 integrating Laika will be seamless.

-The exact mechanics of your Laika transformer setup will depend on which of the aforementioned libraries you are using
+The exact mechanics of your Laika transformer setup will depend on which of those libraries you are using
-and whether you keep all of you code in an abstract `F[_]` instead of coding against a concrete effect type.
+and whether you keep all of your code in an abstract `F[_]` instead of coding against a concrete effect type.

 The following example assumes the use case of an application written around abstract effect types and using `IOApp`
 from cats.IO for initialization: